 • Register

-Report poll You've learnt indie development (mostly)
+Report You've learnt indie development (mostly)

 Poll started by feillyne with 298 votes and 17 comments.
 Browse the poll archive.